 - Aggravated assault or battery

 A conviction for any of these crimes can have serious consequences for your life and future.
-In California, the defendant does not have raise a “stand your ground” defense.
+In California, the defendant does not have to raise a “stand your ground” defense.
 The judge is responsible for instructing the jury to consider whether you did, in fact, “stand your ground” when you took action.
-However, if the judge does not make this recommendation, and if the jury is unaware of it, then you may be facing a lengthy jail sentence, along with other serious consequences.

-If you were the aggressor, then you lose all protections under the Castle Doctrine.
-As long as you were not the first to strike, our lawyers at the Simmrin Law Group can help you build a case for self-defense.
-Even if you were mistaken in your belief that your life was in danger, so long as you reasonably believed you were in danger, the jury can acquit you of all charges.
+Even if you were mistaken in your belief that your life was in danger, so long as you reasonably believed you were in danger, the jury could acquit you of all charges.

-Are You Facing Charges For “Standing Your Ground”?
+Are You Facing Charges for “Standing Your Ground”?
 Call Us Now!

-Fill out the form to the right or give us a call at (310) 997-4688 to speak with one of the Simmrin Law Group’s skilled criminal defense lawyers.
+Fill out the form to the right or give us a call to speak with one of the Simmrin Law Group’s skilled criminal defense lawyers.
 Our lawyers offer a free consultation, with no obligation to retain them.
 Let us review your case and help you make the best decision for your future.

-Call or text (310) 928-9347 or complete a Free Case Evaluation form
+Call or text (310) 896-2723 or complete a Free Case Evaluation form